 Employers often seek experienced professionals for general manager positions at fast food establishments.
 Experience requirements can range from two years to five or more years.
 Experience can be acquired by taking lesser management positions within the food service industry.

-- Seek experience with a target company.
-Those interested in a general management career with a particular company might be best served by gaining experience within the same company as a food service employee or server.
+Seek experience with a target company.
+If you are interested in a general management career with a particular company, you might be best served by gaining experience within the same company as a food service employee or server.
 This offers a chance to learn the company's standards and could pave the way for internal advancement.

 The National Restaurant Association Educational Foundation offers certification as a Foodservice Management Professional (FMP), which can showcase the recipient's professionalism and management skills.
 Acquiring the certificate requires three years of leadership experience or an associate's degree combined with two years of experience.
-Applicants also need to already hold Food Protection Manager certification, which can be earned from the ServSafe program.
-After meeting these requirements, an applicant must pass the FMP exam.
-Having this voluntary certification may qualify food service managers for higher-paying positions.
+You also need to already hold Food Protection Manager certification, which can be earned from the ServSafe program.
+After meeting these requirements, you must pass the FMP exam.
+Having this voluntary certification may qualify you for higher-paying positions.